DataFire/Integrations/integrations/generated/bhagavadgita/README.md

 * output [ChapterSchema](#chapterschema)

 ### api.v1.chapters.chapter_number.verses.get
-Get a list of all Verses from a particular Chapter.
+Get a list of all Verses from a particular Chapter.<br/>

 ```js